pawnlord/mome/README.md

 # mome
-A portable, simple version control system
+A portable, simple Version Control System, version 0.1.0
-version 0.1.0

 ## the name
-For those confused, a mome is an archaic term for idiot
+For those confused, a mome is an archaic term for idiot.

 ## building
 To build, use this command:
 ```
-g++ source/*.cpp -o mome
+g++ source/*.cpp -o mome -std=c++17
 ```

 ## usage